 So don’t be a Randy, learn how to do laundry the right way.
 What do you do when there’s a stain?
 How do you separate clothes so you don’t end up with pink dress shirts or blouses that used to be white?
 What temperature should you use?
 Ask your parents to teach you these things and have a few good laughs along the way.
 If after the lessons you still can’t figure it out, consider staying home or wear nothing but underwear forever.

 News flash: feeding yourself doesn’t just mean putting food stuff into your mouth.
 Well yeah, for sure you’ve developed the motor skills needed for that, but you and I know that’s not what I mean when I say you should learn to feed yourself properly.

 Man cannot live on McDonalds’s alone.
-And while frozen pizza and ramen noodles are cheap and easy to prepare, you shouldn’t forget that you’re sabotaging your health by subsisting on these so called food items with nutritional values just slightly above salted paper towel.
+And while frozen pizza and ramen noodles are cheap and easy to prepare, you shouldn’t forget that you’re sabotaging your health by subsisting on these so-called food items with nutritional values just slightly above a salted paper towel.

 How to Manage Money

 Avoid being the average broke college student by learning how to create a budget and live on it.
 As a student, it’s so important to keep your finances on track in order to save, as well as to avoid putting yourself in a tight spot.
 So if you want to be on your own, you want to learn how to be in control of your finances, rather than your finances in control of you